DanielCardonaRojas/verify/README.md

 final Either<List<Error>, User> validationResult = userValidator.verify(someUser);
 ```

-### Built it validators
+### Built in validators

-Verify doesn't come with many built it validators because the idea is to leave
+Verify doesn't come with many built in validators, because they are so simple to create.
-this to client code.

-But it does have a few conviniences:
+But here are a few that are included out of the box:

 ```dart
     final validator = RegExp(r"(^\d+$)") // Validator<String, int>